-You can choose to work on this extra assignment about how to use calculus (in mathematics, science, engineering, economics, etc.).
-After Midterm 2, I will post a list of problems you can choose for the extra assignment.
+After Midterm 2, I will post a list of problems you can choose for the individual project.
 The problems will be quite different from the regular homework assignments.
-For example, many problems will have several subproblems to build up for a conclusion.
+Some problems will have several sub-problems to build up for a conclusion.
 Some problems may even ask you to write a short essay!